iOS 26

 Restart Your iPhone

-iPhone locked in SOS mode, along with many other issues, can be fixed by simply restarting your iPhone.
+iPhone locked in SOS mode and many other issues can be fixed by simply restarting your iPhone.

 All you need to do to perform a restart is: